All Episodes

 Don't go away.

-Meeting and surpassing all audience expectations every day, Rush Limbaugh documented to be almost always right, 99.1% of the time.
+Meeting and surpassing all audience expectations every day, Rush Limbaugh, documented to be almost always right 99.1% of the time.

-It's available at uh for Heritage Foundation members.
+It's available for Heritage Foundation members.

-Now it says among other things, 70% of federal taxes are paid by the top 20% of the workforce.
+Now, it says, among other things, 70% of federal taxes are paid by the top 20% of the workforce, the same group responsible for 86% of income taxes.

-It also asks this question just how much more will the Obama administration ask the rich to pay for cash for clunkers for their health care reform, and this is just the beginning.
+Just how much more will the Obama administration ask the rich to pay for cash for clunkers for their healthcare reform?

 Heritage Foundation.